-In order to replace lost, weak, soft or not thick enough bone, the dentist might suggest a Bone Grafting Procedure.
+In order to replace lost, weak, soft, or not thick enough bone, the dentist might suggest a Bone Grafting Procedure.
 This surgical procedure will create a more solid base for the implant.
-However, the recovery for surgery can take several months from start to finish (between 4 – 9 months).
+However, the recovery from surgery can take several months from start to finish (between 4 – 9 months).

-The steps involve with the Bone Grafting Surgery include:
+The steps involved with Bone Grafting Surgery include:

-- An initial step when performing oral bone graft, can involve the extraction of a damage tooth
+- An initial step when performing an oral bone graft can involve the extraction of a damaged tooth

 - Once the tooth has been removed the area is treated and cleaned.
 Anesthesia will then be applied.